Plywood

-Artists use plywood as a support for easel paintings to replace traditional canvas or cardboard.
-Ready-made artist boards for oil painting in three-layered plywood (3-ply) were produced and sold in New York as early as 1880.

 Structural characteristics

 A typical plywood panel has face veneers of a higher grade than the core veneers.
 The principal function of the core layers is to increase the separation between the outer layers where the bending stresses are highest, thus increasing the panel's resistance to bending.
 As a result, thicker panels can span greater distances under the same loads.
 In bending, the maximum stress occurs in the outermost layers, one in tension, the other in compression.
 Bending stress decreases from the maximum at the face layers to nearly zero at the central layer.
 Shear stress, by contrast, is higher in the center of the panel, and at the outer fibres.
 Within Europe basic plywood can be divided into three main categories: birch plywood (density approx. 680 kg/m3), mixed plywood (density approx. 620 kg/m3) and conifer plywoods (density 460–520 kg/m3).

 Types

 Different varieties of plywood exist for different applications: